 - To open a corporate bank account, the Client must to travel to HK for the account opening interview;

-- Following Hong Kong company registration, obtaining an employment visa will be complicated due to stringent due diligence requirements.
+- Following HK business registration, obtaining an employment visa will be complicated due to stringent due diligence requirements.
 Foreign entrepreneurs must provide education and work experience credentials;

 - HK has relatively weak intellectual property laws and protection, especially when compared to Singapore;

 - Citizens of certain nationalities are not eligible for HK visa for the purpose of investment.
-Foreign investors from Afghanistan, Albania, Cambodia, Cuba, Laos, North Korea, Nepal and Vietnam cannot engage in Hong Kong company registration.
+Foreign investors from Afghanistan, Albania, Cambodia, Cuba, Laos, North Korea, Nepal and Vietnam cannot engage in HK business registration.

-- Citizens of mainland China are ineligible for incorporating a company in HK unless they are permanent residents of another country or have lived abroad for at least one year;
+- Citizens of mainland China are ineligible for registering a company in HK unless they are permanent residents of another country or have lived abroad for at least one year;

 - The quality of conversational English for an average HK employee is relatively poor when compared to the other investment hotspots like Singapore, Malaysia, Dubai and Indonesia;